News flash: simply having a website does not mean your online business is set up for selling to international customers!

 Serving as an online storefront to international customers, your website will need to speak their language if it is to help drive sales.
 Weglot’s website translation solution makes it a breeze to translate any website quickly and with a high degree of accuracy, no matter how many web pages the website may have.

 Weglot has also been proven to boost sales for businesses that serve international customers.
-Just take it from eyewear brand Jimmy Fairly:
+Just take it from online retail platform The Bradery:

-Jimmy Fairly found such a solution in Weglot, which could automatically detect and translate all new website content languages.
-As a result, whenever Jimmy Fairly added a new product to its main website, it could rely on Weglot to instantly translate the product for not one, but three other language versions of the business’s website.
+The Bradery found such a solution in Weglot, which could automatically detect and translate all new website content languages.
+As a result, whenever The Bradery added a new product to its main website, it could rely on Weglot to instantly translate the product for two other language versions of the business’s website.
 Thanks to Weglot's flexibility, they even tested more languages, like Dutch and Italian, with ease.